ajaygunalan/sensor-integration/README.md

 **To stream the data in Ubuntu**

-Not able detect thE camera with [FlyCapture SDK](https://github.com/ajaygunalan/sensor-integration/blob/master/tan2012007-using-linux-usb3.pdf).
+Not able detect the camera with [FlyCapture SDK](https://github.com/ajaygunalan/sensor-integration/blob/master/tan2012007-using-linux-usb3.pdf).

 But was able to view the video stream usign cheese, guvcview and in vlc.